heinezen/openage/doc/ideas/projects/p0_mod_manager.md

-The mod manager should execute basic integrity and security checks to prevent malicious mods from exploiting the engine's scripting interface to damage the user's sytem.
+The mod manager should execute basic integrity and security checks to prevent malicious mods from exploiting the engine's scripting interface to damage the user's system.
 This involves signature validation for single modpacks and indices of public repositories.
 Unsigned scripts should be detected, flagged and deactivated.